children’s religious education

 What to Expect on Sundays

-During the 9:30am service, children begin seated in the sanctuary with their parents to participate in all-age appropriate worship that includes music, lighting our chalice, and a story-based Time for All Ages.
+During the 9:30 am service, Pre-K through 6th grade children begin seated in the sanctuary with their parents to participate in all-age appropriate worship that includes music, lighting our chalice, and a story-based Time for All Ages.
 After a Time for All Ages, the children are escorted to the classrooms for the remainder of the service.
-Following the service, parents should pick younger children up at their classroom by 10:40am; children from 4th grade and up are released to find their parents.
-Parents/caregivers are responsible for the care and safety of their children at that time.
+Following the service, parents should pick younger children up at their classroom at 10:40 am; children from 4th grade and up are released to find their parents.

 Helpful RE Links